caseykneale/ChemometricsTools.jl/README.md

 In it's current state all of the algorithms available in this package operate exclusively on 1 or 2 Arrays.
 To be specific, the format of input arrays should be such that the number of rows are the observations, and the number of columns are the variables.
 This choice was made out of convenience and my personal bias.
 If enough users want DataFrames, Tables, JuliaDB formats, maybe this will change.
 For now the package is best suited to the treatment and analysis of continuous data.

+### Package Status
+This thing is brand new.
+From it's inception it's about 2 weeks old.
+Many of the tools available can be used, and most of those are implemented correctly!
+However, there's a lot of glue code not in place yet, and some of the methods haven't been tested (and were quickly written).
+So use at your own risk for now; in a week or two this should be functional and trustworthy, and at that point collaborators will be sought!

 ### Transforms/Pipelines
 Two design choices introduced in this package are "Transformations" and "Pipelines".
 These allow for preprocessing and data transformations to be reused or chained for reliable analytic throughput.
 Below are some examples based on some faux data,
 ```julia